St John's School, Leatherhead: Co-curricular activities

 At St John's, pupils have the option to try a range of activities.
 From Japanese to chess, from honing cricket skills to building a hovercraft or philosophical debates, there is an extensive list of opportunities, as well as art, music, drama, the combined cadet force, Duke of Edinburgh award and the school's community service unit.

 St John's is a participant in the Combined Cadet Force (compulsory for one year) and the Duke of Edinburgh Award scheme.

 CCF has been a part of St John's for over 100 years, and was founded in 1912.
 Today's CCF comprises over 350 cadets, across Royal Navy, British Army and Royal Air Force sections.
 All Lower Fifth (Year 10) pupils take part in the CCF's weekly training sessions, and can choose to continue in later years if they choose to.
 The St John's CCF is affiliated to HMS COLLINGWOOD (Royal Navy), Coldstream Guards (British Army) and RAF ODIHAM (Royal Air Force).

 St John's runs a community service unit, with just over half of the school's sixth form taking part in weekly volunteer placements in the local community.
 These placements take place during evenings, weekends and free periods.

-Notable Old Johnians
+Notable alumni

 Former pupils of the school are known as Old Johnians or OJs.